-Traditionally, letterpress printing used formes composed using moveable type.
-The modern day version of letterpress printing which uses photopolymer plates allows letterpress printers to produce type and images derived from digital artwork, fonts and scans.
+Traditionally, letterpress printing used formes hand composed from moveable type.
+The modern day version of letterpress printing, which uses photopolymer plates, allows printers to produce type and images derived from digital artwork, fonts and scans.

 Letterpress printing is back in fashion

 The resurgence of letterpress printing for wedding stationery became popular in the 1990s.
-The beauty and texture is appealing to brides looking for the classic feel and finish of letterpress printed invitations over conventional digital or offset lithography printing.
+The beauty and texture is appealing to brides looking for the classic feel and finish of letterpress stationery printed on cotton paper.

 Letterpress – every impression is an original.